Fast and Consistent Algorithm for the Latent Block Model: Simulations

-We can see that the larger the number of rows $\n$, the worse the estimation and the larger the number of columns $\dd$, the better the estimation.
-In the case of $\n=\dd$ (case of \citet{channarond2011Classification}), the quality of the estimation increases with $\n$. $\pimin$ has a weak effect because it is rare to have an empty class but the effect of $\deltapi$ is greater.
+We can see that the larger the number of rows $\n$ is, the worse the estimation is and the larger the number of columns $\dd$ is, the better the estimation is.
+In the case of $\n=\dd$, the quality of the estimation increases with $\n$.
+In particular, the model selection can be generalized for the case of \cite{channarond2011Classification} and the results would be similar. $\pimin$ has a weak effect because it is rare to have an empty class but the effect of $\deltapi$ seems to be greater.